Verdharijo/Capstone_project/README.md

 I thus arrive the following problem statement:

-*“Can a model be used to analyse facial structures to derive a working genetic breakdown of ethnic groups*? *Can a model be used to verify if 2 individuals are indeed kin?”* *Can there be a convenient platform to gain culturally relevant and factual information about the cultural migrations into Singapore?*
+*Can a model be used to analyse facial structures to derive a working genetic breakdown of ethnic groups*?
+*Can a model be used to verify if 2 individuals are indeed kin?*
+*Can there be a convenient platform to gain culturally relevant and factual information about the cultural migrations into Singapore?*

 ## Datasets Used